-Have you seen a Doc?: Classic presentation of pulmonary embolism is a sudden onset of pleuritic chest pain (pain with breathing/cough); & shortness of breath.
+Have you seen a Doc?: Classic symptoms of pulmonary embolism (PE) is s sudden onset of pleuritic chest pain (pain with breathing/coughing) & shortness of breath.
 Unfortunately, PE may have no obvious symptoms at presentation & that's why it's considered a silent killer!
 While, symptoms may vary from abrupt catastrophic hemodynamic collapse to gradually progressive dyspnea, pain that comes and goes would be atypical. ...Read more

 Had a pulmonary embolism last year in june & was off the medication in feb.
 Iv been getting really bad upper back pains for 2 months now.
 Another pe?

 Maybe Many or none: If the clot is big, sudden shortness of beath, chest pain, rapid breathing/heart rate, dizziness/weakness, fatigue, heart failure, blue/cyanotic lips/fingers/toes etc...
 Some people suffer from chronic embolism--small/tiny clots which may not cause much symptoms at all, but over time can cause more damage.
 So, if you have trouble wtih DVT etc..Take your meds and follow doc regularly.
 Good luck. ...Read more